 After the previous steps are complete, you need to take your information to a Registry Agent or Authorized Alberta Service Provider.
 You will need to provide the following:

 - Incorporation of an Alberta corporation fee payment

 If this process seems too tedious and you would rather focus on what you do best – running your business.
-Book an appointment with RMI Professional Corporations Corporate Structuring team.
+Book an appointment with our Corporate Structuring team.
 They will be able to advise you on the best business form, structure your business in a strategic manner and assist you in incorporating your business.

-Once you are incorporated our Accounting and Advisory Team and Tax team will be more than happy to assist you with your bookkeeping, accounting, corporate tax planning and other regulatory requirements.
+Once you are incorporated our Accounting and Tax team will be more than happy to assist you with your bookkeeping, accounting, corporate tax planning and other regulatory requirements.